isuruwg/pc-setup/README.md

 If you just want to get updates from the submodules, overwrite what's in local to use the latest version, you can do `git submodule update --remote`

+If you get an error saying `HEAD` is detached in submodule, please do `git checkout master` (The main branch of both i3blocks and i3blocks-contrib is called `master`) in the submodule folder.

 # 2. Install/configure the essentials

 ## 2.1.
 Enable firewall

 Install [ufw](https://help.ubuntu.com/community/UFW) if it's not already installed by doing `sudo apt install ufw`.
-This comes pre-installed with Ubuntu distributions.
+This usually comes pre-installed with Ubuntu distributions.
 Then enable ufw as follows:

 ```bash
 sudo ufw enable